slim-template/slim/README.md

 * Supported by all major frameworks (Rails, Sinatra, ...)
 * Embedded engines like Markdown and Textile

+## Upgrade to version 2.0

+__NOTE:__ Slim 2.0 is not yet released, but you can try the preview versions.

+If you are already using Slim 1.3 or 1.2 and want to upgrade to the newest version 2.0, you should at first upgrade to Slim 1.3.7 which will emit warnings for deprecated features.
+This way you can easily see if your application is already Slim 2.0 compliant!

+Slim 2.0 removes deprecated features from the 1.3 series and cleans up some minor inconsistencies in the syntax (Attribute wrapper and quoted attribute escaping).
+Of course it also includes new features and bugfixes.
+See the CHANGES for details.

 ## Introduction

 ### What is Slim?